BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Put 'em in Chains** `ACTIVE`

-If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
-If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the [Paralyse] Magic Power.
-However, the effects will not immediately end should this model have no Will points or be slain.
+If this model wins a Combat, then instead of making Strikes they may choose a single enemy Hobbit model they were Engaged in Combat with and roll a D6.
+If the score is higher than the chosen model's Strength then the chosen model is put in chains and suffers the effects of the [Paralyse] Magical Power; however, the effects will not immediately end should this model have no Will Points or be slain.

 - **Brawler** `ACTIVE`

-If he is outnumbered in a Combat, Sid may re-roll rolls of a natural 1 in his Duel roll.
-Sid also never counts as [Unarmed].
+If he is outnumbered in a Combat, then Sid may re-roll any rolls of a natural 1 in his Duel Roll.
+Additionally, Sid can never count as [Unarmed].

 </div>